Carouge/TextSummarization/README.md

-# Automatic Summarization of Scientific Texts
+# Automatic Summarization of Scientific Texts - metric CAROUGE (Continuous Abstractive ROUGE)

-This is the final paper for the Machine Learning course at the Ukrainian Catholic University.
+This is the final project for the Machine Learning course at the Ukrainian Catholic University.